blawson69/DoorMaster/README.md

 - **Door Auras** - You can use an aura to indicate to players that a door token can be interacted with.
 The default is "on" and the color is set to an unobtrusive medium grey.
 You can turn this feature off and on, and change the color.
 - **Hidden Door Indicator** - This is a aura used to show the GM a door that is Secret or Concealed.
 You cannot turn it off, but you can change the color.
 - **Lock Picking Fumbles** - You can choose to allow fumbles at lock picking attempts to disable the door's lock (Disabled), preventing it from being unlocked by key or more picking attempts.
 Default is On.
+- **Trap Disabling Fumbles** - You can choose to allow fumbles at trap disabling attempts, which will trigger the trap instead of disabling it.
+Default is On.
 - **Show Results** - You can choose to show players the results of their lock picking and door breaking attempts.
 If turned off, players will only see a "success" or "fail" dialog.
 If on, this dialog will also include the roll result, the skill they used, and whether or not they rolled at Advantage or Disadvantage.
 Default is Off. *These results are always provided to the GM.*

 The Configuration Menu also tells you how many doors you've created so far, and gives a button for [creating a door](#door-creation) or viewing a selected door's [status](#door-status).

 ## Destroying Doors

-Sometimes you may need to remove a previously created door, in case a token has been deleted or missed during creation.
+Sometimes you may need to remove a previously created door, in case a token has been deleted, or missed during creation.
 To do this, select any of the door's tokens and use the `!door destroy` command.
 This will remove the DoorMaster character from the tokens, put their respective names back ("Closed" on the Closed token, etc.), unlock the tokens if they have been locked, remove any auras, and return all existing tokens and paths to the token layer.
 The Closed token will have the current State, Visibility, and DCs written to the appropriate fields.